cookish/plantation/readme.md

 Plantation is a game of imperfect information.
 In each turn, the player is given information about their tile scores only.
-Information about the opponent's tile scores can only be received by moves.
-"Scout" directly gives scores in a region, but "plant", "colonise", "spray" and "bomb" can also yield some information.
+Information about the opponent's tile scores can only be gained by interrogating the response to player moves.
+"Scout" directly gives the opponent's scores in a region, but "plant", "colonise", "spray" and "bomb" can also yield some information.

-Scores for Plus are represented by positive numbers, scores for Minus by negative.
-Plus starts off with three randomly selected tiles in the left-most column with a score of +1.
-Similarly, Minus starts off with three random tiles in the right-most column with -1.
+Scores for Player 1 are represented by positive numbers, and Player 2 has negative numbers.
+Player 1 starts off with three randomly selected tiles in the left-most column with a score of +1.
+Similarly, Player 2 starts off with three random tiles in the right-most column with -1.

-Plus moves first, then each player alternates turns with three moves per turn.
+Each player alternates turns with three moves per turn.
 The  game ends after each player has had 100 turns, where the winner is decided by whoever has the highest sum of tile scores.

 # Board layout